LilElm/python-flying-balls/README.md

  * Bug noticed in evaluating the ramp profiles

    * DAQ input array dimensions do not match for time inputs: (1, 1, 1, 6) and (2, 2, 2, 2) at 20,000 Hz

+   * Fix from previous code edited and implemented